-Ricards Lodge & Rutlish (RR6) Joint Sixth Form Admissions Policy for September 2025 Entry
+Ricards Lodge & Rutlish (RR6) Joint Sixth Form Admissions Policy for September 2026 Entry

 - 1 Admission Entry requirements RR6: Minimum entry requirements for both internal and external applicants are: - 1.1 A Level Courses have a minimum academic entrance requirement, 5 grade 9-4 GCSEs including English and mathematics with at least a grade 6 at GCSE in each particular subject chosen.
-For mathematics the requirement is grade 7 and for further maths grade 8 or 9. - 1.2 BTEC Level 3 Courses have a minimum entry requirement of 5 grade 9-4 GCSEs including English and mathematics. - 1.3 T Level have a minimum entry requirement of 5 grade 9-4 GCSEs including English and mathematics. - 1.4 Entry requirements are by course and all students must also meet the individual entry requirements for each course as published annually on the website in the course descriptors. - 1.5 RR6 will comply with the admissions guidance code where changes are made in year.
+For mathematics the requirement is grade 7 and for further maths grade 8 or 9. - 1.2 BTEC Level 3 Courses have a minimum entry requirement of 5 grade 9-4 GCSEs including English and mathematics. - 1.3 Entry requirements are by course and all students must also meet the individual entry requirements for each course as published annually on the website in the course descriptors. - 1.4 RR6 will comply with the admissions guidance code where changes are made in year.